2024 ASSG AWARDS ENTRY GUIDELINES

 AWARD CATEGORY DEFINITION AND QUALIFICATIONS

-The ASSG award for Interactive screen media submissions must demonstrate exemplary sound recording, sound editing, and sound mixing for interactive screen content.
+The ASSG award for Best Sound for Games or Interactive submissions must demonstrate exemplary sound recording, sound editing, and sound mixing for interactive screen content.
+This category was previously known as Best Sound for Interactive Screen Media.

 Examples include: “The Sir John Monash Centre Installation”, “Thin Ice VR” & “Unpacking”